Megus/megus.github.io/_projects/no-space-in-my-stomach.md

 We ([Wise Hedgehog Studio](https://wisehedgehog.studio)) developed this game during Ludum Dare 42 game jam.
 When you have only 72 hours to create a game from scratch, it boosts your creativity.

-I wrote all the code and composed music, my wife Anna created all the graphics and Stanislav Rozhkov did all the game design work: game mechanics and level design.
+I wrote all the code, and composed music, my wife Anna created all the graphics, and Stanislav Rozhkov did all the game design work: game mechanics and level design.
 The game is developed with [Defold game engine](https://www.defold.com).